Capturing the dynamical repertoire of single neurons with generalized linear models: Appendix

 A generalized linear model for a single neuron attributes features of a spike train to both stimulus dependence and spike history.
 Stimulus dependence is captured by a stimulus filter $k$, and spike-history dependence is captured by a post-spike filter $h$. $k$ and $h$ are represented with a raised cosine basis to reduce to the dimensionality necessary to fit and ensure smoothness of the filters.
 Basis vectors are of the form:

 for $t$ such that $a\log(t+c) \in [\phi_j-\pi,\phi_j+\pi]$ and 0 elsewhere.
 The parameter $c$ determines the extent to which peaks of the basis vectors are linearly spaced, with larger values of $c$ resulting in more linear spacing.
-In general, the fewest number of basis vectors required to reproduce a given behavior were used.
-We typically used 6 such basis vectors to fit a 100 ms stimulus filter $k$ and 8 basis vectors to fit a 150 ms post-spike filter $h$.
+We typically used 6 such basis vectors to fit a 100 ms stimulus filter $k$ and 8 basis vectors to fit a 150 ms post-spike filter $h$, for a total of 15 parameters (including one for $\mu$ that determines baseline firing rate).
+In some cases, as few as 7 or as many as 26 parameters were used to fit an individual Izhikevich neuron's behavior.
+In general, the fewest number of basis vectors required to reproduce a given behavior were used, though it is likely that by altering specific features of the basis vectors (e.g., their spacing), even fewer parameters would suffice.

 We fit the model parameters (weights on the basis functions for $k$, weights on the basis functions of $h$, and $\mu$) by maximizing the log-likelihood:

 where $\Delta$ is the time resolution of $y(t)$.
 We used MATLAB's \texttt{fminunc} function, part of the MATLAB optimization toolbox, to find the global maximum of the likelihood function.